 "Did you know," Light murmurs, and tells him just about every myth humans have ever told about apples.
-Ryuk nods along, tells him when time and memory has altered the fruit in question, and watches Light smile, avid for knowledge, for things that have stuck in Ryuk's mind that are of no worth to any shinigami, things he has remembered in spite of their uselessness, like the expression on Alexander's face when he realised that for him there was no more world to conquer, like the patterns Caesar's blood made against the forum floor, or the sound the first firework made as it killed its maker.
+Ryuk nods along, tells him when time and memory has altered the fruit in question and watches Light smile, avid for knowledge, for things that have stuck in Ryuk's mind that are of no worth to any shinigami, things he has remembered in spite of their uselessness.
+The expression on Alexander's face when he realised that for him there was no more world to conquer.
+The patterns Caesar's blood made against the forum floor, the sound the first firework made as it killed its maker.

 "Ryuk," Light says one day as they walk home, where Light will kill time and people until nine o'clock and then do his homework, "how do shinigami–" he pauses, tries to approach the topic delicately, like Ryuk cares.
 "How are shinigami born?"

 There's no rule against talking about the shinigami realm or its inhabitants; it's merely assumed that no human would ever ask.
 "They're not born," Ryuk says, chuckling.
 "They're killed."